 - From whom is the coffee being purchased?

-The Project buys the highest quality coffee from small family farmers belonging to co-ops or organized grower groups living in the Meru region.
+The Project buys the highest quality premium coffee from small family farmers belonging to co-ops or organized grower groups living in the Meru region.
 Very few of the farmers have more than 3 acres of land.
 In 2001 200 farmers participated in the project.
-Today in 2013 approximately 2000 farmers are participating.
+Today approximately 2000 farmers are participating.

 - How much is MMCP paying for coffee?

-- How much coffee is being purchased?
+- How much coffee is being imported?

 - What kinds of coffee are available?

 Both Regular and Decaf coffee are available in Drip Grind, Perk Grind, Whole Bean, and Green (Unroasted) form.
 Flavored coffees are alsoavailable as is peaberry coffee.
 The coffee is roasted to a medium dark roast, which our experienced roaster has determined to be best suited for this high quality 100% Arabica coffee.
 The farmers produce and provide a rich flavorful cup of coffee.

 - What is the Mt.
 Meru Coffee Project?

 In 1996 the Diocese of Meru, ELCT, (Evangelical Lutheran Church in Tanzania) and the Greater Milwaukee Synod, ELCA, (Evangelical Lutheran Church in America) were joined in a global, faith-based partnership.
 In 1999, a coffee farmer in the Mt.
 Meru region asked a visiting Milwaukee pastor the simple question; “We grow coffee; you drink coffee; would you buy your coffee from us?”
 With an answer of “Yes”, the Mt.
 Meru Coffee Project was born.
 The Project was organized to create a justice based relationship between coffee farmers in Tanzania and coffee consumers.
 It brings together a fair price for the farmers and a quality coffee for consumers.